Blendify/blender-manual/blender_docs/manual/game_engine/logic/sensors/types/armature.rst

 Armature Sensor
 ***************

-The *Armature Sensor* is used to detect changes in values of an IK solver
+The *Armature Sensor* is used to detect changes in values of an IK solver.

 .. figure:: /images/game-engine_logic_sensors_types_armature_node.png